kubycsolutions/new-sounds-on-demand/README.md

 For other commands, you will either have to Open the skill first, or explicitly say "**{wake-word}, ask New Sounds On Demand ...**" followed by what you want to do.
 In addition to the above commands, we support many synonyms of **Play the most recent broadcast**, **Play the oldest episode**, **Play episode {episode-number}**, **Play the show from {date}**, **Play the live stream**, and **Surprise me**.
 You can also ask it to **play the credits**.

+Known limitation: Alexa's default handling of numbers understands "twenty-nine oh three" and similar constructions, and its default handling of dates can accept things like "last Tuesday".
+Google Dialogflow may not be quite that clever, but we hope to make those work on Google at some point.

 **Somewhat-Expected Error Message*

 If the alpha release responds to a voice command with **Connection error.
 Your Jovo webhook endpoint is not running.
 Please run Jovo Run.** that usually means a developer has shut down the semantics server (the code checked in here) for debugging or to bring up a new release, though a crash is not completely impossible.
 Try again in an hour or so, to give us time to work on it.

-Yes, this can interfere with the **Stop** and **Pause** commands.
+Yes, this error can interfere with the **Stop** and **Pause** commands.
 If that happens, the simplest workaround is usually to ask the smartspeaker to begin doing something else, then issue **Stop** to that.

 **What's New**